Top Useful Smart Home Products

 This smart home security camera is weatherproof and has night vision.
 It can connect with various platforms – Google, Amazon and Apple HomeKit.
-You’ll also be able to communicate with anyone within audio range as it has a speaker and microphone.
+You’ll also be able to communicate with anyone within the audio range as it has a speaker and microphone.
 More useful features include auto-zoom and tracking, meaning it recognises moving objects and adjusts zoom accordingly.

 Door locks: Samsung SHP-DR708

 This smart door lock allows you to control door locks remotely with the smartphone app.
-It also has a fingerprint scanner, number pad for a passcode and ‘old fashioned’ mechanical key.
-Additionally, it comes with intruder alarms on both sides – on the inside in the event an unknown user attempts to escape after breaking in and heat alarms that sound in the event of fire.
+It also has a fingerprint scanner, a number pad for a passcode and an ‘old fashioned’ mechanical key.
+Additionally, it comes with intruder alarms on both sides – on the inside in the event an unknown user attempts to escape after breaking in and heat alarms that sound in the event of a fire.